-The Target of Evaluation (TOE) is S3CC9LC 16-bit RISC Microcontroller for Smart Card, Revision 2.
-The Target of Evaluation (TOE), the S3CC9LC Microcontroller featuring the TORNADOTM cryptographic co-processor, is a smartcard integrated circuit which is composed of a processing unit, security components, contactless and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile non-volatile memories (hardware).
-The TOE includes Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a RSA asymmetric cryptography library and an AIS20 compliant random number generation library.
-All other software is called Smartcard Embedded Software and is not part of the TOE.
+The Target of Evaluation (TOE) is Samsung S3CC9LC 16-bit RISC Microcontroller for Smart Card, Revision 9 with optional secure RSA 3.7S and ECC 2.4S Libraries including specific IC Dedicated Software.
+The Target of Evaluation (TOE), the S3CC9LC microcontroller featuring the TornadoTM cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contactless and contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA and/or ECC asymmetric cryptography library and an AIS20 compliant random number generation library.
+The ECC library further includes the functionality of hash computation using SHA1, SHA224 and SHA256 algorithm.
+The use of these functionalities for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+However, the functionalities of SHA224 and SHA256 computation are intended to be used for signature generation and verification.